 One Master Key to Growing in the Prophetic

-As a phrase, ‘the prophetic’ can be handy (especially for we Australians, who have a penchant for shortening words).
+As a phrase, ‘the prophetic’ can be handy (especially for we Australians, who have a penchant for shortening words and phrases).
 But it does have a limitation:

 - When we focus on ‘the prophetic’ as a topic or theme, we need to take care that we do not drift towards elevating a type of ministry, gift or office.